-Robert H. Curry is the president and chief executive officer of Emanate Health.
+Robert H. Curry is the chief executive officer of Emanate Health.
 Twelve years ago, Rob accepted the opportunity to lead Emanate Health (then known as Citrus Valley Health Partners) and relocated with his wife, Lori, from northern California to the San Gabriel Valley.
 Rob and his team turned a community-based health care system facing difficulty into a high-performing continuum of care, one of the fastest growing in the state.
 In the midst of building his team and making smart business decisions, Rob fell in love with the mission.

 The whole person